BSc Games Production (top up degree)

 Visit our fees & funding page for more information

 Introduction to the course

-You will study the industry standard software, workflow methods and working practices required in the creation of a Games product.
+You’ll study the industry-standard software, workflow methods and working practices required in the creation of a games product.

 We’re developing our campus to make sure you’re studying in the best facilities with the latest industry-standard equipment – find out more about our campus developments – including a brand new home for music & events at the Contemporary Music Hub, the new TV & Film facilities at Space2 and our £9.1m Digital Media space – the Digital Media Hub.